tststs/atom-ternjs/README.md

 }
 ```

-Third party plugins are still an issue and sometimes do not work as expected, especially if the plugin is requiring a tern version that does not match the tern version that is used by atom-ternjs.
+Third party plugins are still an issue and sometimes do not work as expected, especially if the plugin requires a tern version that does not match the tern version that is used by atom-ternjs.
 Restart the server: *Packages -> Atom Ternjs -> Restart server*

 ## Third party plugins local